-14. ACKNOWLEDGEMENTS
+13. ACKNOWLEDGEMENTS

 The new development of wind loading standard for building design in Thailand is financially supported by Department of Public Works and Town & Country Planning.
-The author is the project head.
+The first author is the project head.
 The author would like to thank the following persons for their supports in information for writing this paper: Assoc.
-Prof. Dr. Nakhorn Poovarodom of Thammasat University; Asst.
-Prof. Dr. Naret Limsamphancharoen of Thammasat University; Assoc.
 Prof. Dr. Pennung Warnitchai of Asian Institute of Technology, and Prof. Dr. Panitan Lukkunaprasit of Chulalongkorn University.